JosephHauter/AlarmClock-With-GUI/README.md

 # AlarmClockGUI

-Alarm Clock with GUI Which also plays a alarm sound when time is up made in Python
+Alarm Clock with GUI Which also plays an alarm sound when time is up made in Python

 Used Tkinter for GUI